MasterJ93/ATProtoKit/README.md

 ## Contributions and Feedback
-While this project will change significantly, early feedback, issues, and contributions is highly welcomed and encouraged.
+While this project will change significantly, early feedback, issues, and contributions are highly welcomed and encouraged.
 At a later date, I'll post some contributor guidelines and templates, but since this project is in its early days, I have yet to have a significant amount of time in terms of thinking of this.
 However, some of the things to keep in mind are:
 - Be sure to adhere to the [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) when contributing code.
 - When writing documentation, make sure it's clear, understandable, and comprehensible enough for users (both experienced and new) to understand it.
 - Try to follow the [Git commit best practices](https://cbea.ms/git-commit/).

 ## License
 This Swift Package is using the MIT License.
-Please view LICENSE.md for more details.
+Please view [LICENSE.md](https://github.com/MasterJ93/ATProtoKit/blob/ed45edcd717e7341ae688d294504e0019550b3f0/LICENSE.md) for more details.